top of page

 St. Stephen's is a vibrant and diverse urban parish.
 We have two congregations - English-speaking and Spanish-speaking - but we are one parish.
 Our active parishioners, our traditions, our location, and our large building offer many possibilities for growth.

-The full, official job description for our open priest-in-charge position can be found here (site is password-protected by The Episcopal Church's Office for Transition Ministry).
+The full, official job description for our open rector position can be found here (site is password-protected by The Episcopal Church's Office for Transition Ministry).

 You can also learn more about our parish by looking around our website.